GeoNet/data/dart-triggers/README.md

 For more information on the DART Network, please refer to the [GeoNet DART](https://www.geonet.org.nz/tsunami/dart) page.

+For information on the PMEL Tsunami detection algorithm used by the DARTs, please refer to the documentation on the NOAA website, [found here](https://nctr.pmel.noaa.gov/tda_documentation.html).

-This catalogue is updated regularly and was last updated on the 8th February 2023.
+This catalogue is updated regularly and was last updated on the 4th February 2025.

 | Category | Name | Description |
 | -------- | ---- | ----------- |